zidiyanis/Meteo-Project/README.md

 Use -p 2 to get worldly average pressure measurements for each date and time.
 Use -p 3 to get pressure measurements for each station, date and time.

  -w : the program will produce graphics on wind in French regions.
-The output will be a vector map representing average wind measurements in each region of the world.

  -h : the program will produce graphics on the height of meteorological stations in French regions.
-The output will be a map with colors representing heights in each region.

 -m : the program will produce graphics on moisture levels in French regions.
-The output will be a map with colors representing moisture levels in each region.

 -d : allows to specify a time interval from which the data used will come.
-The format of the time interval is "YYYY-MM-DDYYYY-MM-DD".

 -F : the data used will only be from the stations located in metropolitan France and Corsa.